 Now that my kids are old enough to enjoy the fun of Halloween, I've been enjoying cooking up scary foods for them as well.

 These witch finger cookies are a bit of a Pinterest sensation and I've been making them for a few years now.

-These witch finger biscuits are super easy to make, and kids will love helping.
+These Halloween witch finger cookies are super easy to make, and kids will love helping.

-- Puree the spinach well so it gets a nice even colour.
+Puree the spinach well so it gets a nice even colour.
 Aim for it to puree to a thick paste.
 I use an immersion blender.